connectomicslab/connectomemapper3/paper/paper.md

 \textbf{A graphical user interface reflecting the workflow structure.}
-CMP3 takes advantage of the Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), to give to pipelines and stages a graphical representation which is easy to understand and extend.
+CMP3 takes advantage of the Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive GUI, to give to pipelines and stages a graphical representation which is easy to understand and extend.
-This has enabled the design of a GUI, which we call the `cmpbidsappmanager` (\autoref{fig:gui}), that reflects the modular structure of the processing workflow.
+This has enabled the design of a GUI, which we call the `cmpbidsappmanager`, that reflects the modular structure of the processing workflow.
 It has been designed to guide and support the user in all the steps required to perform an analysis (\autoref{fig:gui}).